 - Improve athletic performance: Strong lower back muscles can help to improve overall athletic performance, as they play a key role in movements such as running, jumping, and lifting.

 - Reduce back pain: Hyperextension exercises can help to reduce back pain by strengthening the muscles that support the spine.
 Stronger muscles can help to reduce the strain on the spine and improve posture, which can in turn reduce back pain.

-- Improve balance and coordination: Hyperextension exercises can help to improve balance and coordination, as they require the user to maintain their balance while moving through a range of motion.
-This can be especially beneficial for older adults, who may be at an increased risk of falls.
+- Improve balance and coordination: Hyperextension exercises can help to improve balance and coordination, as they require the user to maintain their balance while moving through an isolated range of motion.
+This can be especially beneficial for older adults, who may be at an increased risk of falling.

 It is important to note that hyperextension machines should be used properly and with proper form in order to maximize the benefits and minimize the risk of injury.
 It is also important to consult with a healthcare provider before starting a new exercise program.

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.